What you should look for in a business intelligence solution

-To make business intelligence an effective solution for business units—or anyone else without that technical knowledge—the solution has to be as user friendly and accessible as possible for all levels of employees throughout an organization.
+To make BI an effective solution for business units—or for anyone else with a relatively low level of technical knowledge—the solution has to be as user friendly and accessible as possible for all levels of employees throughout an organization.

 Consider a solution that offers a single, integrated platform of applications.
 Many organizations have a legacy business intelligence ecosystem featuring multiple solutions for reporting, discovery, analysis, and other functions.
 Working with all those solutions can be expensive and require extensive technical knowledge.
 Multiple solutions can also create compatibility issues.

-A single platform approach offers an end-to-end solution that covers gathering, analyzing, and interpreting data—everything working together so that there are no compatibility issues.
+A single-platform approach offers an end-to-end solution that includes gathering, analyzing, and interpreting data, with everything working together so there are no compatibility issues.
 With everything in one place, there’s no need to go hunting for tools.
-You can centralize your data models and metrics for a comprehensive representation of your business—something that can be difficult to accomplish with a multisolution ecosystem.
+You can centralize your data models and metrics for a comprehensive representation of your business—something that can be difficult to accomplish with a multiple-solution ecosystem.

-A business intelligence solution should be easy to access by users across your enterprise and on the road.
+A BI solution should be easy for users across your enterprise to access—whether they are in the office, working remotely, or on the road.
 A cloud solution offers the highest potential for accessibility and availability.
 It can be accessed when and where it’s needed, for individual use or shared with coworkers.

-A cloud solution can also be easily scaled to fit an organization of almost any size and flexible enough to meet the demands of a growing business.
+A cloud solution also can be easily scaled to fit an organization of almost any size and is flexible enough to meet the demands of a growing business.

-You want a smart solution that can make business intelligence easy—one with augmented analytics employing embedded machine learning.
+You want a smart solution that can make BI easy—one with augmented analytics employing embedded machine learning.
 This kind of solution can help users in gathering, analyzing, interpreting, and conveying information—simplifying and automating tasks.

-It should be able to automate data preparation, collecting information from multiple sources and consolidating it, accelerating the process and reducing the chance of errors.
+Your solution should be able to automate data preparation and the collection and consolidation of information from multiple sources, accelerating the process and reducing the chance of errors.
 It should also be able to augment your analysis by recommending new data sets to include in the review for more accurate results.

-You want a smart solution that lets you quickly and easily search for what you need and get to the data directly with the capability for you to ask questions and receive answers in human language.
+You want a smart solution that lets you quickly and easily search for what you need and get to the data directly—one that allows you ask questions and receive answers in human language rather than code.

-Some solutions even offer a semantic layer that allows users to access data and modify requests and data set parameters using common business terms.
+Some solutions even offer a semantic layer that allows users to access data and modify requests and data set parameters via common business terms.

-Many smart solutions come with data visualization, which provides the capability to automatically transform data into pie charts, graphs, or other type of visual presentation.
-Users can quickly and easily see and understand patterns, relationships, and emerging trends that might go unnoticed with a spreadsheet of raw numbers.
+Many smart solutions come with data visualization, which provides the capability to automatically transform data into pie charts, graphs, or other types of visual presentation.
+Users can quickly and easily see and understand patterns, relationships, and emerging trends that might go unnoticed in a spreadsheet of raw numbers.

-With data visualization, users can get new and unique insights by creating rich data mashups.
-They can craft stories around their business with high-impact visuals.
-No specialized training is required to interpret what’s presented in the graphics.
+With data visualization, you can get new and unique insights by creating rich data mashups.
+You also can craft stories about your business by using high-impact visuals that require no specialized training to interpret.

-Data is pulled from internal and external sources.
-Then, users have a choice.
-They can decide between numerous options which graphic is best for presenting the data.
-Or they can allow the application to automatically make a recommendation based on data results.
+With this kind of smart system, you can pull data from internal and external sources.
+Then you can decide among numerous options which graphic is best for presenting the data, or you can allow the application to automatically make a recommendation based on data results.

 To be a true business tool, a BI solution must be designed for businesspeople to use on their own—a self-service solution.